tmnolan/Brassinosteroid-gene-regulatory-networks-at-cellular-resolution/README.md

 # Brassinosteroid gene regulatory networks at cellular resolution

-This repository contains the code to reproduce the analysis described in [link to preprint]
+This repository contains the code to reproduce the analysis described in the preprint "Brassinosteroid gene regulatory networks at cellular resolution"

+## Arabidopsis Root Virtual Expression eXplorer (ARVEX)

+Visit [ARVEX](https://shiny.mdc-berlin.de/ARVEX/) to interactively view the data associated with this study.

+## Data

+Raw and processed scRNA-seq data associated with this study are available on GEO: GSE212230

+input files for the notebooks below are under `data/`.
+Note that files larger than github's size limit can be downloaded from [ARVEX](https://shiny.mdc-berlin.de/ARVEX/) to interactively view the data associated with this study.

+## Notebooks

 [01-Run_COPILOT_preprocessing](https://github.com/tmnolan/Brassinosteroid-gene-regulatory-networks-at-cellular-resolution/tree/master/COPILOT_preprocessing.ipynb)